-- Make their voices heard on behalf of clients and future clients of Surrey Place
+- Speaking up on behalf of current and future clients

-- Provide feedback to staff, management and the Board of Directors
+- Prepare and present recommendations to staff, management and the Board of Directors